 All liquid funds and open-ended funds with quarterly redemption options previously held in CBRE's European Property mandate have been exited.
-The remaining three positions within the portfolio are currently in run-off.
-The underlying managers are in the process of disposing these holdings and redemption proceeds are expected in 2021.
+The remaining position is currently in run off, and redemption proceeds are expected in 2022.

 Redemptions from the Bridgewater fund are subject to a three-month notice period.
 After three months, investors can expect to receive redemption proceeds up to 1/3 of their total investment.
 For redemptions greater than 1/3 of the total account value, up to another 1/3 of the investment would be paid after six months, with any remainder paid after nine months.
 The fund has the ability to accelerate these payments.
 In this case, even a full redemption could be paid out in sooner than nine months.